Tips for a First Date (& land the 2nd one)

 5) Do your homework

 …..on them, know a few details, remember parts of their dating profile, or if it was a blind date recall a detail that your mutual friend shared.
 Then, be sure to bring up one of those details when you’re talking.
 Not in a creepy, stalker-kind of way, but in a I-paid-attention-to-you kind of way.
 People feel a connection when you bring up something important to them.
-It shows you care.
+It shows you care, especially enough to ask them out on a first date.

 People like compliments.
 Hearing them activate the striatum part of the brain, and generate the same feeling as getting cash.
 It fills a universal human need of being acknowledged and seen.
 Plus, they will remember it later.
 You could say that is the money shot.
 Just be genuine about it.